 - UX: UX is the experience that the user has when he/she is navigating through your websites and portals while reading your content.
 The user experience plays a key role in customers coming back to your website for information and eventual retention.

 - Customer habits: Your customer habits impact the way you sell or present your product.
-Therefore, the content that you create to attract the customers to experience your brand must have elements of familiarity.
-If you introduce something that needs a sudden behaviour change, the chances of acceptance are very low.
+Therefore, the content that you create to attract customers to experience your brand must-have elements of familiarity.
+If you introduce something that needs a sudden behavior change, the chances of acceptance are very low.
 On the contrary, if you can attach the use of your product to a prevailing habit, you will find it easier for people to accept the product.

 Defining content marketing strategy is very much like the art of drawing and developing a large story that a company wants to communicate to its customers.
-While the core of content marketing, like any other marketing initiative, is product promotion – content marketing is focused to provide value to the customers and engage them in a way that builds a long-term relationship.
+While the core of content marketing, like any other marketing initiative, is product promotion – content marketing is focused on providing value to the customers and engaging them in a way that builds a long-term relationship.

-The 5 key elements of a successful content strategy are: company focus, customer experience, channel promotion, content creation and check-back analysis.
-A long-term effort to build culture of content is the best way to leverage expert information inside the company to deliver quality content that clicks with the customer.
-Last but not the least, the user experience offered around the content also is crucial aspect of a company’s content marketing strategy.
+The 5 key elements of a successful content strategy are company focus, customer experience, channel promotion, content creation, and check-back analysis.
+A long-term effort to build a culture of content is the best way to leverage expert information inside the company to deliver quality content that clicks with the customer.
+Last but not least, the user experience offered around the content also is a crucial aspect of a company’s content marketing strategy.